Siddpawar9222/Obsidian-Vault/SpringBoot/002-Basic_Annotations/002-DITypes.md

    }
    ```

-In Spring Framework, constructor and setter injections are widely used.
-Constructor injection is generally preferred because it makes the dependency requirements of a class explicit and ensures that the class is always in a valid state after construction.
-Setter injection is useful for optional dependencies or when the dependencies need to be changed after the object is constructed.
-Field injection is quick and convenient but should be used with caution due to potential issues with testing and immutability.
+##### In Spring Framework, constructor and setter injections are widely used.

+### Why Constructor Injection is Generally Preferred?

+Constructor injection vs. Setter injection:
+If you want to instantiate a class, you always do it with its constructor.
+So, if you are using constructor-based injection, the only way to instantiate the class is through that constructor.
+If you pass the dependency through the constructor, it becomes evident that it is a mandatory dependency.

+On the other hand, if you have a setter method in a POJO class, you may or may not set a value for your class variable using that setter method.
+It is completely based on your need, i.e., it is optional.
+So, if you pass the dependency through the setter method of a class, it implicitly means that it is an optional dependency.

+### Constructor Injection vs. Field Injection

+- **Constructor Injection**:
+  Allows dependencies to be `final`, ensuring they are not changed after construction (avoiding accidental reassignment).

+- **Field Injection**:
+  Field injection doesn’t allow the use of `final` for injected dependencies, reducing the assurance that these fields won’t be altered later.